Central Hawke's Bay Health Centre

-The health centre employs 38 staff and offers a nine bed inpatient ward, afterhours care, inpatient and outpatient physiotherapy and occupational therapy clinics, as well as a district nursing service.
+The health centre employs 38 staff and offers six inpatient beds, afterhours care, inpatient and outpatient physiotherapy and occupational therapy clinics, as well as a district nursing service.

 An integrated approach with CHB District Nurses, Cranford Hospice, GPs and Allied Health means CHB can also provide holistic care for patients and their families requiring it, which is hugely important for patients wanting to stay closer to home.

 Integral to its success, the Health Centre is part of a CHB Health Liaison Group (HLG), ensuring open collaboration among providers and the community.

 The HLG is chaired by Central Hawke’s Bay deputy mayor, Ian Sharp, and consists of representation from Council, Iwi, Aged residential care, registered nurses and health consumers, among others.